ZeissS/velrok.github.io/source/_posts/2014-12-21-deploying-clojure-apps-on-giant-swarm-docker.markdown

 make sure I never forget to tag my image with the correct repository, because docker will publish your image to dockerhub by default.

-If you don't care about explicit verisons just use `latest` and don't maintain a `VERSION` file.
+If you don't care about explicit versions just use `latest` and don't maintain a `VERSION` file.
 `docker build --rm=true -t registry.giantswarm.io/velrok/money-balance:latest .`

 ## deploying to giant swarm

 In order to deploy to giantswarm you will need an account and the command line client.
-Follow this [setup guide](file:///Users/waldemarschwan/webpages/docs.giantswarm.io/installation/cheatsheet/index.html_) to get started.
+Follow this [setup guide](http://docs.giantswarm.io/installation/cheatsheet/index.html) to get started.

 You describe our application in terms of services and components in a `swarm.json`